Is Xi’an Worth Visiting? Reasons to Visit Xi’an

 - 2-Hour Tai Chi Class

-- Defu Lane, located near the South Gate of the city wall, is a lively bar street, catering to both locals and tourists.
-With a blend of pubs, cafes, clubs, karaoke bars, and live music venues, visitors can unwind with drinks, music, singing, dancing, or simply chatting with friends.
-Notable spots include The Belgian Bar, 3As4 Bar, Salsa Club, and INNEST.
+- Defu Lane is a bar street near the South Gate of city walls.
+There are pubs, karaoke bars, cafes, clubs, and live music venues busy with both locals and tourists.
+Unwind with drinks, music, dancing, or simply chatting with friends.
+Some popular spots include The Belgian Bar, 3As4 Bar, Salsa Club, and INNEST.

 - Xian Tang Dynasty Show & Dumpling Dinner Tour